krmckone/personal-website/_posts/2020-03-07-KramdownNotes.md

 The first line of the table may not be indented by more than three whitespace characters.
 Additionally, each line of the table must have at a minimum one non-escaped pipe character.
 Tables must also start and finish on block boundaries.
-Kramdown separates itself from the inspiration syntax of PHP Markdown Extra by not requiring a table header, allowing structure in the doc by using separator lines, allowing atable footer, and by needing to be separate from any other block-level element.
+Kramdown separates itself from the inspiration syntax of PHP Markdown Extra by not requiring a table header, allowing structure in the doc by using separator lines, allowing a table footer, and by needing to be separate from any other block-level element.

 This section concludes with a couple full-fledged examples to demonstrate the power of the Kramdown syntax with